KFJerwan/wide-area-network-solutions-to-problems/README.md

 ### 1. Complete Solutions Presentation
 - `Presentation1.pptx` - Contains solutions for **Exercises 2, 3, 4, and 5**
-  *(Exercises 1 and 6 solutions included in presentation slides)*

 ### 2. Original Files
 - `Provided_Files/` - Contains original tutorial sheet and NS-3 code

 ### 3. Exercise Structure
-- All 6 exercises completed and documented in the PowerPoint presentation
+- All 4 exercises completed and documented in the PowerPoint presentation
 - Detailed NS-3 code modifications with explanations
 - Simulation results and analysis